-Dallas International, the nation's largest American Airlines hub, is more of a small town than an airport.
+Dallas Fort Worth International, the nation's largest American Airlines hub, is more of a small town than an airport.
 The facilities are so expansive that the building could have its own zip code.
-Similar to a real town, families can find kid-friendly activities to pass the time.
 Three Junior Flyer Clubs are large play areas at the airport.
 One, sponsored by Pepsi, sits in Terminal B by Gate 12, offering a 658-square foot area with aviation-themed, padded playing equipment.
 There is an indoor runway, an airplane, a car and a traffic control tower for kids to climb on and play make-believe.
 A cozy area for parents to relax and keep a watchful eye is nearby.

 International Terminal D presents a second indoor playground, featuring a similar, if not slightly smaller, layout to the first.
 It sits near Gate 10.
 The third play area, also in Terminal D by Gate D30, is next to McDonald's, conveniently located to facilitate grabbing some kids' meals and busting out the toys for play.
 This comes complete with a playscape and games.
 Televisions in all kid zones continuously broadcast the local children's channel.